michaeldegroot/mysql-cache/README.md

     user:            '',
     password:        '',
     database:        '',
+    prettyError:     true,  // Nice error formatting display
+    stdoutErrors:    true,  // Do you want to show errors at all when found?
     TTL:             0,     // Time To Live for a cache key in seconds (0 = infinite, MMAP is not supported in TTL)
     connectionLimit: 100,   // Mysql connection pool limit (increase value if you are having problems)
     verbose:         true,  // Do you want console.log's about what the program is doing?